OpenDSA/OpenDSA/RST/en/Spatial/PrQuatree_fall2017.rst

 to implement when using the composite design.

 Below is a visualization of the PR quadtree.
 Use this visualization to help understand how the Pr quadtree data structure works.
+Note for this visualization, the maximum number of point per leaf node is 1.

 .. avembed:: AV/Development/PrQuadtree/PrQuadtreeAV.html ss